Chapter 10

 "[17] Join with others in following my example, brothers, and take note of those who live according to the pattern we gave you."

-To do this we will read each precept of the beatitudes and then see if and how Jesus and His disciples lived in a manner that was consistent with it.
-With this introduction in mind let us begin our survey of the beatitudes.
+Thus, to find the answers to the above questions we will first read each precept of the beatitudes and then see if and how Jesus and His disciples lived in a manner that was consistent with them.

 The first beatitude we read is for us to be,